 On July 3, 2019, the Company completed its acquisition of Dogfish Head Brewery and various related operations, through the acquisition of all of the equity interests held by certain private entities in Off-Centered Way LLC, the parent holding company of the Dogfish Head Brewery operations.
-This transaction continues to involve certain risks, the occurrence of
+During 2022, the Company recorded a \$27.1 million non-cash impairment charge recorded for the Dogfish Head brand, taken as a result of the Company's annual impairment analysis.
+The impairment determination was primarily based on the latest forecasts of brand performance which has been below the Company's projections made on the acquisition date.
+This transaction continues to involve certain risks, the occurrence of which could materially and adversely affect the Company's business, liquidity, financial condition, and operating results, including:

-- adverse impact on overall profitability, if the Company's expanded operations do not achieve the growth prospects, net revenues, earnings, cost or revenue synergies, or other financial results projected in the Company's valuation models, or delays in the realization thereof; and - the potential future write-off of significant amounts of intangible assets and/or other tangible assets if the Dogfish Head business does not perform in the future as expected, or other potential financial accounting or reporting impacts
+adverse impact on overall profitability, if the Company's expanded operations do not achieve the growth prospects, net revenues, earnings, or other financial results projected in the Company's valuation models, or delays in the realization thereof; and the potential future further write-off of significant amounts of intangible assets and/or other tangible assets if the Dogfish Head business does not perform in the future as currently expected, or other potential financial accounting or reporting impacts